SYJINTW/mesh-splat/README.md

 # Mesh-Splat

 Mesh-Splat is a research implementation built upon the official ["GaMeS: Mesh-Based Adapting and Modification of Gaussian Splatting"](https://arxiv.org/abs/2402.01459).
 This project extends the original [official codebase](https://waczjoan.github.io/gaussian-mesh-splatting/) with additional utilities and experimental workflows for mesh-driven Gaussian Splatting and 3D rendering.

 # Installation

-## 1. Create the Conda environment
+## 1. Create the Conda Environment

 ```bash
 conda create --name meshsplat python=3.8